Vishwajeet-Londhe/name-animation/README.md

 # name-animation

-I have made animatiion using gsap
+I have made animatiion using gsap, just like a portfolio